renovatebot/renovate/docs/usage/getting-started/use-cases.md

 ##### Benefits

-The way we've set things up means we avoid:
+The way we have set things up means we avoid:

 - reviewing PRs
 - manually merging PRs

-In fact, we don't even get the update PR anymore!
+In fact, we do not even get the update PR anymore!

 ## Advanced configuration